spree/spree/guides/src/content/faq/index.md

 ## Hosting

+**Q: Is 8GB RAM enough for running Spree efficiently?**

+A: 8GB is definitely enough; however, the results may vary depending on the number of SKU's and the size of the database.

 **Q: Is there any good guide on how to deploy the application to production on Elastic Beanstalk apart from Heroku?**

 A: Yes, feel free to take a look at: [Code with Jason](https://www.codewithjason.com/deploy-ruby-rails-application-aws-elastic-beanstalk/).